 In addition to the motives already described, the interviews revealed an interesting issue — the need to use GIFs.
 As a functionality of social networks, GIFs have become an extension of communication, an opportunity to convey meanings as accurately as possible.
 Users wanting to communicate, including on dating apps, want to be able to use their familiar range of tools.

 ‘I added a GIF.
 And… That was enough.
 Yes, it is a very good addition, it greatly expands, as it were, the functionality.
 That which is impossible, for example, to express, well, there, verbally… I also understand that… to put a GIF in just the right place is like, I don’t know, there, in a dark room, somebody closing their eyes is trying to stab someone with a knife…’ (M, 28-37).

 The features to which users are already accustomed given the multiple options for communication that messengers offer translate as disadvantages of Tinder.
 These include ineffective notifications, the inability to exchange photos and instantly receive messages and others.
 All this underscores the inflexibility of the technology and users meet their needs with other apps.

 In addition, the virtual space barrier again comes to the fore at this stage—the search for a profile in social networks is intended to verify the partner, to show that he is who he describes himself to be.
-Other studies reached the same conclusion: after a match is made, the user tries to find an account in Facebook to confirm that the partner exists and that the information provided there matches that in the profile.
+Other studies reached the same conclusion: after a match is made, the user tries to find an account in Facebook (property of Meta, which has been recognised as an extremist organisation in Russia) to confirm that the partner exists and that the information provided there matches that in the profile.